 - sport and exercise psychology

-The requirements for area of practice endorsement are set out in the area of practice endorsements registration standard.
+The requirements for area of practice endorsement are set out in the Area of practice endorsements registration standard (288 KB,PDF).